 fresh rosemary sprigs, bottom leaves removed, approximately 2-3” long

 To make cranberry sprig garnish, carefully thread 3 fresh cranberries onto the bottom of each rosemary stem.

 Fill a cocktail shaker with ice and add vodka, cranberry juice, and lime juice.
 Shake well and pour into ice-filled copper mugs.
 Top off mug with ginger beer and stir to combine.

-Garnish with rosemary sprigs and lime wedges, if desired.
+Garnish with rosemary sprigs and fresh cranberries, if desired.
 Serve immediately.

 Cranberry Moscow Mule